-Black-footed albatross is the only species of concern that has been caught as bycatch in the non-hake commercial groundfish fisheries with any degree of regularity in recent years.
-Thus, black-footed albatross will be the only marine mammal, seabird, or turtle species included in this assessment.
+Black-footed albatross are the only species of concern that have been caught as bycatch in the non-hake commercial groundfish fisheries with any degree of regularity in recent years.
+As such, black-footed albatross will be the only marine mammal, seabird, or turtle species included in this assessment.